'My mentor was a great role model to look up to.'

 Mary Chiodo introduced ABCN programs to Copperfield College Kings Park Campus a decade ago and now runs six programs there.
 One example of how she measures ABCN’s impact involves our Aspirations program, which helps Year 10 and 11 students make informed decisions about pathways beyond school.
 ‘Since we started connecting our students with mentors, a large number of college captains, duxes and other high-achieving students have been former Aspirations participants,’ says Mary.
 ‘Many of the students in our school would not have the opportunity to meet, converse and learn from successful role models if not for their participation through ABCN interactions.’

 * ABCN measures the longitudinal impact our programs have on students.
 We have surveyed 49 of our students who, when they were about 14, participated in our flagship GOALS program between 2005 and 2008.
-We found that their average income was $60,000 in 2018, much higher than the national average of $37,000 for 24-year-olds.
+We found that their average income was $60,000 in 2018, compared to the national average of $37,600 for 24-year-olds (ABS, 2016).

 * Two ABCN member companies – PwC and Optus – tracked all their mentors who had participated in programs over a number of years.
 PwC found that participants had a 30% lower attrition rate than the company average, while Optus reported a 34% reduced rate.